If you’re a professional reader or witchpreneur, you may want to reconsider investing in an Etsy shop…

 Two Pattern Shops Are Born…

 When Etsy launched their “Pattern” program, where you could pay a monthly subscription to have a web store that could sell almost anything (including items you’d purchased wholesale for resale) but that still shared your Etsy dashboard, inventory, and Etsy shopping cart and pay system, I was excited.
 I promptly purchased not one but two different Pattern shops and got busy setting them up.
-The Good Witch & Co. shop featured my tarot readings and several handmade witchy products, including a Sage Smudge Spray and, eventually, my Van-Van Oil and Rich Witch Money Drawing Spray.
+The shop SAGE+CRYSTAL (formerly Good Witch & Co.) featured my tarot readings and several handmade witchy products, including a Sage Smudge Spray and, eventually, my Van-Van Oil and Rich Witch Money Drawing Spray.

 Mindful of their rules regarding selling tarot readings, I was careful to add disclaimers that I was not “a fortune teller” and to include a pdf download with more information about the readings, which they received upon purchase.
 I also kept my descriptions of my witchy potions fairly safe (though complete) and added a disclaimer about magical claims down at the bottom.